 From 1730 onwards, however, Antonio's activities are better known.
 From that year until 1746, he is documented as the avid collector Fieldmarshall Schulenburg's "pittor di casa," charged mainly with providing copies of works by other artists such as Tintoretto, Ricci, and Piazzetta.
 While working for Schulenburg, Antonio served such other Venetian families as the Donà and the Giovanelli (the latter family from the Guardis' native province).
 In this period, he also furnished religious paintings for smaller towns in North Italy, such as the lunettes for the parish church in Vigo d'Anaunia.
 Significantly, these lunettes were commissioned by the parish priest, who was his uncle.
 More often than not the compositions of Antonio's works depend heavily on models selected from the works of eminent Venetian and foreign artists.

 The fact that Francesco's style often closely imitates Antonio's has complicated efforts to distinguish between the work of the two brothers.
 Visual evidence, and documentation which may indicate that the brothers worked together, have led some scholars to assume that they had a family workshop.
 However, other scholars forcibly discount the possibility of any collaboration between the two brothers.
 Antonio was elected a founding member of the Venetian Academy in 1751 (he was nominated by his brother in law, Giovanni Battista Tiepolo).
 He died in Venice in 1761, and was all but forgotten until the early twentieth century.
 However, his works are now generally considered among the fullest expressions of the European rococo.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Binion, Alice.
 The Drawings of Antonio and Francesco Guardi.
 New York and Chicago, 1967.